it has been a largely well-accepted reality that divorce ingested a lot of stress to family members.

-In divorce proceedings, the parties do not actually argue their sides.
+In divorce proceedings, the parties do not argue their sides.
 It is the lawyers and the judges who take over the proceedings making the parties as mere passive witnesses of the trial.
-If the parties will be allowed to air their differences, then the outcome may make more chaos to the already ambiguous relationships.
+If the parties are allowed to air their differences, then the outcome may make more chaos to the already ambiguous relationships.
 In divorce proceedings, the parties are subjected to anger, disbelief, hatred and other intense emotions that greatly affect their personal lives.

 Therefore, the need for mediation.
 Mediation is defined as the process of commissioning a neutral party to deal with the claims of the spouses as regards to the family assets, custody of children and other matters taken up in a divorce proceeding.
-Unlike in an actual court hearing, the mediator seeks to reconcile the parties’ claims in order to arrive at a reasonable ruling.
+Unlike in an actual court hearing, the mediator seeks to reconcile the parties’ claims to arrive at a reasonable ruling.
 This means that the family members can personally participate in the mediation.

-The Family Court’s concept of mediation states “...a process whereby the participants, together with the assistance of a neutral third person or persons, systematically isolate dispute issues, in order to develop options, consider alternatives and reach a consensual settlement that will accommodate their needs.
-Mediation is a process which emphasises the participant’s own responsibilities for making decisions that affect their lives.”
+The Family Court’s concept of mediation states “...a process whereby the participants, together with the assistance of a neutral third person or persons, systematically isolate dispute issues, to develop options, consider alternatives and reach a consensual settlement that will accommodate their needs.
+Mediation is a process which emphasises the participant’s responsibilities for making decisions that affect their lives.”

 The mediator is not allowed to make decisions for the parties.
 His role is to help the parties to arrive at a just and reasonable conclusion.
 The mediator assists the parties to understand each other’s claims in order to reach an arrangement that is favourable and agreeable to them.
 The mediator has the role of lessening the ill feelings of the parties so that they can better cope with the divorce and its consequences.

 Divorce makes further quandaries and conflicts which are normal considering the strong emotions of the parties and the surrounding circumstances of each case.
-These conflicts hardly resolves the issues lingering within the family which renders it problematical for the parties to adjust to the ill effects of the separation.
+These conflicts hardly resolve the issues lingering within the family which renders it problematical for the parties to adjust to the ill effects of the separation.

-Mediation aims to alter these conflicts to reasonable settlement.
+Mediation aims to alter these conflicts to a reasonable settlement.
 It helps to turn personal problems to family problems.
 When properly managed, the sentiments of separation and divorce can lead to reasonable arrangements.
-Further, solutions are reached and the parties’ feelings are eased during mediation process.
+Further, solutions are reached and the parties’ feelings are eased during the mediation process.